 SummaryI just want to reiterate the importance of the following set of criteria when it comes to choosing a website builder or theme: For me though the most important thing is website performance.
 Right now as I'm writing this guide, WordPress just released their new page editor Gutenberg.
 I'm not going to say much about it right now, but it's clear it's about to get even easier to customize.
 Therefore, now has never been a better time to switch if you're unnecessarily paying for something like Squarespace of Wix.

-Tool 3: Email Marketing ProviderThe third and final must have tool to run an online business is an email marketing provider.
+Tool 3: Email Marketing ProviderThe third and final must have tool to start an online business is an email marketing provider.
 The purpose of this tool is to: Now there are many different email marketing tools out there and so here is the criteria you should follow when making a decision:

 - It should be affordable (start with something that's less than $30 a month)